Slaughter16/Active-Directory-Enterprise-Lab/Step4_Advanced_GPOs/README.md

    - Path: `User Configuration → Policies → Administrative Templates → Desktop → Desktop Wallpaper`
    - Use a Network share create a folder on your server : D:\Wallpapers
    - Copy your wallpaper image into that folder.
 Move or copy the image you downloaded from Firefox into that folder.
+1️⃣ Create a folder for wallpapers
+On your Windows Server, open File Explorer.

+Navigate to a drive you want to use (for example, C:\).

+Right-click → New → Folder.

+Name it something clear, e.g.:

+ Wallpapers

+Now you have a dedicated folder to store all GPO wallpapers.

 Share the folder: